UtaDiary/uta-diary/README.md

 ```
 Uta Diary helps you write daily journals on your mobile device.
-With Markdown formatting, you can easily add headings, links,
+With Markdown syntax, you can easily add headings, links,
-pictures, and more!
+formatting, and more.
 All data is saved locally on your device,
-which you can freely import or export as backup files.
+so you can create and restore backups at any time.
+And an optional
+passphrase protects your diary from your little brother or sister!

-For this journey, fox spirit Kitsune is your magical journaling
+For this journey, fox spirit Kitsune is your magical journal
 companion.
-With each new entry, you'll be teaching this little
+With each new entry, you can teach this little A.I.
-A.I. how to journal in your style.
-Kitsune will generate a random
+about how to journal in your style.
+Kitsune will generate a
-entry for each one of yours.
-The results may surprise you!
+random entry for each one of yours, using the magical science
+of computer algorithms.
+We hope the results will delight you!
 ```

 [Now available](https://play.google.com/apps/testing/com.ionicframework.utanikki207884) on Google Play<sup>™</sup> for public alpha testing on Android!